 To remain a global leader in business education and a catalyst for economic development, the Faber Center at South Carolina is helping to develop South Carolina's entrepreneurship program as we encourage and prepare our students to take their entrepreneurial skills into the new global economy.

 Faber Entrepreneurship Center Partners:

 - University of South Carolina Technology Commercialization Office

 - South Carolina Council on Competitiveness

 - Savannah River National Laboratory

 - Kennedy Pharmacy Innovation Center

 The Faber Entrepreneurship Center at the Darla Moore School of Business promotes experiential learning through in-depth consulting projects as part of student course work.
-For its research programs and commercialization projects, the center works in conjunction with the South Carolina Research Authority, the South Carolina Department of Commerce, the South Carolina Chamber of Commerce, various schools and colleges at USC and a broad range of other entities to bring inventions and innovative technologies developed at USC and throughout South Carolina into the marketplace.
+For its research programs and commercialization projects, the center works in conjunction with the South Carolina Research Authority, the South Carolina Department of Commerce, the South Carolina Chamber of Commerce, various schools and colleges at South Carolina and a broad range of other entities to bring inventions and innovative technologies developed at the university and throughout South Carolina into the marketplace.